Wormit Bay to Newburgh

 Balmerino to Newburgh

-The scenery is very varied with pine woodlands, river views, pastoral fields and quiet narrow roads.
+On this section the scenery is very varied with pine woodlands, river views, pastoral fields and quiet, narrow roads.
 Start at Balmerino Abbey where you can park at the roadside.
-Head out along the beach path sticking to the Tay shoreline until the lovely woodland at Birkhill.
+From there head out along the beach path sticking to the Tay shoreline until the lovely woodland at Birkhill.

 Follow the woodland path over bridges and dens to reach a large track heading to the road towards Brunton.
-Follow signs along the road until Norman’s Law comes into view.
-Climb steadily up and into pine woodland.
+Follow signs along the road until Norman’s Law comes into view and then climb steadily up and into pine woodland.
 Through the woods, the path then winds up and over Glenduckie Hill before a beautiful vista and slow descent drops you into Newburgh.
-Walk along the waterfront of this ancient town and through the coastal path arch to complete this section and the Fife Coastal Path.
+In this ancient town, walk along the waterfront and through the coastal path arch to complete this section and the Fife Coastal Path.

 You will see a small Scots Pine adjacent to the arch and a plaque commemorating the twinning of the Fife Coastal Path and the Skåneleden Trail in Skåne, Sweden.
 We hope that twinning our paths will encourage walkers from both sides of the North Sea to explore their love of coastal long-distance routes.